 Bio

-From 2017 until 2019 I have been living in Istanbul, where I completed my Master thesis „Manufacturing Culture.
-Cultural Agents from Turkey arriving in Berlin“ (published 2019) at the European University Viadrina in Frankfurt/ Oder.
-I extended my stay to work as a media advisor for the German Orient-Institute Istanbul, which undertakes research in turcology and regional studies within the Max Weber Foundation and supports the scholarly exchange between Turkey and Germany.
+From 2017 until 2019 I have been living in Istanbul, where I completed my Master thesis with the title ‚Manufacturing Culture.
+Cultural Agents from Turkey arriving in Berlin‘ (published 2019) at the European University Viadrina in Frankfurt/ Oder.
+I extended my stay to work as a media advisor for the German Orient-Institute Istanbul, which undertakes research in turcology and regional studies for the Max Weber Foundation and supports the scholarly exchange between Turkey and Germany.

-Among my recent publications is “Women in Leadership positions in Germany and Turkey – a comparison” (2018), for which I received the Student Paper Award “Gender Equality in the Labour Market in Europe and Turkey“ in 2018, and the book „Manufacturing Culture.
-Cultural Agents from Turkey arriving in Berlin“ (2019).
+Amongst my recent publications is a book review of Banu Karaca’s ‚The National Frame.
+Art and State Violence in Turkey and Germany‘ (2021), an article on immersive exhibitions ‚Immerse Yourselves!‘ and my research paper ‚Women in Leadership positions in Germany and Turkey – a comparison‘ (2018), for which I received the Student Paper Award “Gender Equality in the Labour Market in Europe and Turkey“.

 CV: